 Where to Stay in Boston on a Budget?

 There is no shortage of places to stay in Boston and with options ranging from hostels to five-star hotels, how do you know where the best places to stay in Boston cheaply are?
 And what do we mean by cheap accommodation Boston style?
 Each of the options below is below $100/night (keep in mind this might not include additional taxes and fees) but each of the cheap places to stay in Boston is a private room in either a hotel, hostel, or apartments.
+And if excess bags are a worry, worry not for you can easily find convenient luggage storage options in Boston with Vertoe.
 Additionally, the accommodation suggestions below are actually in Boston so you don’t need to worry about staying too far away from all of the sights and activities.
-We can’t promise the perfect vacation, but we’ve spent a lot of time in Boston and if you’re looking for a cheap stay in Boston, keep reading for our favorites!
+We can’t promise the perfect vacation, but we’ve spent a lot of time in Boston and we’ve learned the ropes.
+If you’re looking for a cheap stay in Boston, keep reading for our favorites!

 Found Boston Common – $28: This historic building has been transformed into an incredibly clean and convenient place to rest after a long day in Boston.
 It has the basics you’ll need – towels, WiFi, warm showers, and cold AC – but the rest you’ll need to make sure you bring for yourself.